Youth Transitioning to Adulthood

 Want to have a say in what activities you participate in?

-Both Squamish and Pemberton Youth Groups are registered with the Local Youth in Care Network of the Federation of BC Youth in Care Networks (FBCYICN).
+Both Squamish and Pemberton Locals are registered with the Local Youth in Care Network of the Federation of BC Youth in Care Networks (FBCYICN).
 Each Local provides programming that is designed by youth, for youth.
 Our main goal is to increase access to support services, resources, and outdoor recreation for youth in care throughout the Sea to Sky Corridor.

 Click below for more information and to sign up!